meilisearch/documentation/learn/getting_started/chapter_4_configuration_and_security.md

 ## What's next

-Hopefully these chapters gave you a basic introduction to MeiliSearch and what it can do.
+Hopefully these chapters gave you a basic introduction to Meilisearch and what it can do.
 Once you get a hang of the basics, the possibilities are endless.
-To continue exploring MeiliSearch, check out:
+To continue exploring Meilisearch, check out:

 - [Advanced topics](/learn/advanced/README.md) for a more in depth understanding
 - [API references](/reference/api/README.md)